 The statement of works describes the client's specifications for the outcome to be provided within the scope of the project.
-The client should write the specifications.
-It then serves as the basis for obtaining offers (tendering).
+The document then serves as the basis for obtaining offers (tendering).
 Particularly in construction and plant engineering, the statement of work is also referred to as a bill of quantities (BOQ).

 It can still be found that the designated contractor draws up the specifications himself in coordination with the client.
 For the contractor, this has the great advantage of being able to define the service to be provided by himself.
 For the client, this results in the risk that the contractually agreed service may not exactly meet his needs.
 The advantages of this approach are that the executor usually has the higher professional competence and therefore chooses the technically best solution approach and that he only promises what he can achieve.

 Contents of the Statement of Works

 The structure of a statement of works should contain the following points:

 - The specification of the work to be performed (deliverables, project product).

 - The requirements for the product in its subsequent use (e.g. temperature range).

 - Framework conditions for product and service provision (e.g. standards, guidelines, materials, etc.)

 - Contractual conditions (e.g. provision of partial services, warranty requirements, etc.).